91-year-old grandmother in Manhattan hospice scammed out of $9K

 The victims were assured Jordan would call in half an hour after he was released.

-Except Jordan never called them.
-But you saw that coming.
+Except Jordan never called, because it was all fake.
 By the time victims realized and reached out to him, they found out he had been at work all day.

-This particular scam on grandparents has happened across the country.
+This particular scam on the elderly has happened across the country.
 The fraudsters usually ask for gift cards, but in this case, they got the whole bundle in cash.

 "They told me they need $9,000 so it wouldn't go on his record," Hedgepeth said.

+Police are now investigating.
 They told Eyewitness News an exterior camera may have gotten a photo of the heartless crook.

 Meanwhile, Thorpe's last few days are no longer filled with peace, but remorse and anger that she was so terribly cheated of what little she had left.